 ClearPoint Neuro, Inc. (the "Company") is a commercial-stage medical device company focused on the development and commercialization of innovative platforms for performing minimally invasive surgical procedures in the brain.
 From the Company's inception in 1998, the Company has deployed significant resources to fund its efforts to develop the foundational capabilities for enabling MRI-guided interventions, building an intellectual property portfolio, and identifying and building out commercial applications for the technologies it develops.
-In 2021, the Company's efforts expanded beyond the MRI suite to encompass development and commercialization of new neurosurgical device products for the operating room setting, as well as consulting services for pharmaceutical and biotech companies, academic institutions, and contract research organizations.
+In 2021, the Company's efforts expanded beyond the MRI suite to encompass development and commercialization of new neurosurgical device products for the operating room setting.
+In 2022, the Company commercialized the ClearPoint Prism Neuro Laser Therapy System as its first therapy product offering.
+The Company has exclusive global commercialization rights to the ClearPoint Prism Neuro Laser Therapy System through its Swedish partner, Clinical Laserthermia Systems ("CLS").